SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 Main focus is on the training and tuning of models.

-1) It should be noticed that no deep EDA was performed on the data.
-That would be a necessary step to better understand the dataset

-1) Clearly some improvements to the accuracy could be made by treating outliers and reducing the skewness of some data.

-A deeper use of the provided information:

-3) A large chunk of information is discarded by not using the categorical variables.
-In fact, when predicting the price x night, the listing category would have been useful.
+1) The performance of either regression or classification models is limited by the amount of information used.

-4) A multimodal system that employs the information in the pictures to increase the prediction accuracy
+4) A multimodal system that employs the information in the pictures  as well as in the text description is expected to peform better than the current framework.

-5) A multimodal system that employs the information in the text description